The kitchen, the special place where we all go to find the comfort of homemade food can be also a war zone if you don’t define a cleaning routine.

 You’ll need fifteen minutes once a week to wipe the cabinets, backsplashes, and appliances.
 Rinse out sponges and rags.
 And take out the crumbles and large (but easy) stains of your kitchen utensils as the microwave, toaster and coffee maker.

-As you might guess, doing the dishes for one person is quicker that doing it for an entire family.
+As you might guess, doing the dishes for one person is quicker than doing it for an entire family.
 The more people you have who live and eat in your home, the more time this process is going to take.
 The good thing about having more people at home is that they can help with the assembly line we mentioned before.

-You can also ask to your family members to clear and rinse their own plates after each meal.
+You can also ask your family members to clear and rinse their own plates after each meal.
 At the end of the day, the person in charge of doing the dishes will find his/her job easier to do.

 And, as a final tip, don’t underestimate the power of efficiency.
 Run a sink of hot soapy water at the same time you start preparing your food.
 As mixing bowls, cutting boards, knives, etc., become dirty, quickly wash them out to prevent food from drying and sticking.